We have undertaken a range of external safety accreditation processes in support of our mission of…

 Learning Outside the Classroom (LOtC) Quality Badge

 The LOtC Quality Badge is the nationally recognised indicator of good quality educational provision.
-Our current Quality Badge (R2QB103016) is valid until 13th March 2019 (this has been renewed and we are just waiting for the new certificate to come through).
+Our current Quality Badge (No: R2QB103016) is valid until 26th July 2025.

 Adventuremark is a non-statutory safety scheme devised by the Adventure Activity Industry Advisory Committee (AAIAC) for providers of adventurous activities that are outside the scope of the Adventure Activity Licensing regulations.
-Our current Quality Badge is valid until 13th March 2019.
+Our current Quality Badge (No: AAA101404) is valid until 26th July 2025.

 AHOEC Gold Standard Badge